starwolf0320/web3-interview-preparation/README.md

     </ul>
 </details>
 <details>
-  <summary>Explain the naming conventions for contracts and functions</summary>
+  <summary>Explain the naming conventions for contracts and functions in Solidity</summary>
     <ul>
       <li>
         Contract names should be capitalised (e.g TestContract)